Out

 artificial cooling through conduction.
 Materials that are

-highly emissive in the infrared (such as, for example, carbon
+highly emissive in the infrared (such as, for example,

-black nanoparticles), can be used as a coating on the
+carbon black nanoparticles), can be used as a coating on the

-permeable structures to further enhance the liquid-collecting
+permeable structures to further enhance the

-efficiency.
-Carbon nanoparticles can be coated by simply
+liquid-collecting efficiency.
+Carbon nanoparticles can be

-Nanoparticles can also be added using layer-by-layer
+nanoparticles.
+Nanoparticles can also be added using

-deposition.
-Besides infrared emissivity, nanoparticles (of any
+layer-by-layer deposition.
+Besides infrared emissivity,

-suitable material) can create structures on the micrometer
+nanoparticles (of any suitable material) can create

-and/or nanometer scale to enhance heat transfer (e.g., by
+enhance heat transfer (e.g., by increasing the effective

-increasing the effective surface area of the permeable
+surface area of the permeable structures).

-[0076] In some circumstances, it may be beneficial to provide
+[0076] In some circumstances, it may be beneficial to

-high-velocity wind conditions, as in the case of inertial
+in high-velocity wind conditions, as in the case of inertial

 Chilean fog, droplets collected on the mesh might blow away.